meobilivang/super-ultra-simple-to-do-app/README.md

 Please ensure that you have the below items to start the application:
 - NodeJS
 - MongoDB

+## Database Notes:
+At the moment, the MongoDB server is ready-to-use, which is being hosted on AWS clusters w/ MongoDB Atlas.
+No further configuration/ Set-up is required.

 ## BUILD AND RUN:
 - Navigate to Project's directory: